port80labs/git-pivotal/readme.markdown

 Things like:

 * Make the existing API more intuitive:
  * git-bug, git-chore, git-feature should not be separate CLI commands.
-The common action is start, so goal here is to support "git-start _card\_type_"
+The common action is start, so goal here is to support "git-start _story\_type_"
-* Users should be able to interact with specific cards when possible.
+* Users should be able to interact with specific stories when possible.
- * e.g. "git start 123456" should start card 123456.
+ * e.g. "git start 123456" should start story 123456.
  * being generic (interacting with next available or specific should apply to all applicable commands)
 * Add more commands to interact with Pivotal:
  * git block